shoeffner/mthesis/src/models_and_methods.md

 and has to implement two methods: `void process(util::Data&)` and `void visualize(util::Data&)`.
 The process method mutates the data object by performing some calculations and storing the result back.
-By convention each step should not overwrite the results of other steps, but if two steps perform the same task, this becomes almost inevitable.
+By convention, each step should not overwrite the results of other steps, but if two steps perform the same task, this becomes almost inevitable.
 Each pipeline step's execution time is measured and stored inside the data object.
 To visualize the data, each pipeline step initializes a GUI widget into which data